Goto Main Content

 Article 10

-1.Household Registration Record.
+1.Household Registration Record;

-2.National ID Card.
+2.National ID Card;

-4.Nationality Certificate.
+4.Nationality Certificate;

-5.Overseas Compatriot Registration Certificate.
+5.Overseas Compatriot Registry Certificate;

-7.The ROC(Taiwan) Nationality Certificate of one of the applicant’s parents and the applicant’s birth certificate.
+7.Certificate of one of the applicant’s parents holding the R.O.C.
+(TAIWAN) Nationality and the applicant’s birth certificate;

-8.Certificate of Naturalization.
+8.Certificate of Naturalization;

 Article 11

-“Proof of Chinese Ethnicity” referred to in the Act means an identification document issued by a foreign country that indicates the holder's Chinese ethnicity or a certificate of Chinese ethnicity issued by embassies, consulates, representative offices, or other agencies authorized by the Ministry of Foreign Affairs(hereinafter referred to as “diplomatic missions”).
+The “Certificate of Chinese Ethnicity” referred to in the Act means an identification document indicating the applicant’s ethnicity as Chinese, or a certificate of Chinese ethnicity issued by the R.O.C.
+(TAIWAN) embassies, consulates, representative offices, offices, or other agencies authorized by the Ministry of Foreign Affairs (hereinafter referred to as the “Embassies and Missions abroad” ).

 Article 12